boschni/server-mockr/README.md

 mockr.when("/resource", times(1)).respond("Second time");
 ```

-### Specifying data for all responses
+### Specifying behaviours for all responses

-It is possible to set response data for all responses using the `next` method.
+It is possible to set response behaviours for all responses using the `next` method.

 When calling the `next` method, the expectation will not respond.
-Instead, it will set the specified response data and proceed to the next matching expectation.
+Instead, it will set the specified response behaviour and proceed to the next matching expectation.

 ```js
 mockr